ABOUT US

 Expanding the Film Canon

 Black Women Directors is a digital library that celebrates the work of Black women and nonbinary filmmakers from across the African Diaspora.
-This evolving archive exists to honor their contributions, amplify their voices, and increase their visibility in an industry that has long overlooked them.
+This evolving archive exists to honor their contributions through documenting their work and organizing cultural programming for audiences to engage with.

 About The Founder